TurnBasedTacticsGame/CodeName.EventEngine/README.md

 Custom task type that is designed to be ran synchronously.
 While this seems counter intuitive to the purpose of async-await, StateTask allows code to be suspended.
 This allows code to be written in an intuitive async-await style and be suspended while animations are playing.

 StateTask works seamlessly with other task types, but using non-StateTasks in GameEventHandlers is not recommended.
-This is because most GameStateTrackers expect GameEventHandlers to run synchronously.
+This is because most Simulations expect GameEventHandlers to run synchronously.

 ## FAQ